 That allows us to conclude that the first impression is not about the content, it is about perception — if the checkout form looks easy at first glance, the chances that a user will start to fill it in are bigger.

 Variation A with 7 obligatory fields and Variation B with 10 obligatory fields, less optional fields, more white spaces and less unnecessary text

 However, we suggest to reach for perfection and make the form attractive not only from a perspective of design but also from the points of usability and logic.
 If a user starts to think of what he should write in or even what he should do, he might end up with the question if he really needs the product.

 Secondly, pay attention to optional fields.
-Even though they might seem invisible, when a customer will evaluate the form for the first time, he will notice them eventually and might spend a lot of time on analyzing them.
+Even though they might seem invisible, when a customer will evaluate the form for the first time, they will notice them eventually and might spend a lot of time analyzing them.
 Also, the user might not understand what to write in some optional fields.
-E.g. Many users still do not understand what’s the purpose of Address field 2 — should they divide their address somehow? write more details? or give comments about the address?
+E.g. Many users still do not understand what’s the purpose of Address field 2 — Should they divide their address somehow?
+Write more details?
+Or give comments about the address?
 In this case, the best solution would be to collapse it behind a text link.
-Same can be done with Company name.
+The same can be done with Company name.

 Thirdly, decrease possibilities to make mistakes.
 Implement not only a validation functionality but also include details such as specific keyboards on mobile, drop-downs with choices, specialized number fields where the user can see how many numbers he needs to enter and where numbers are separated by spaces.
 Small details like this will reduce the number of actions a user has to make and will show the user what to do or at least what to choose from.

 Example of form with validation and auto-complete functionalities that could help to complete checkout faster

 Checkout Form Guideline 3: True friendship comes naturally.
 Don’t force users to create accounts.